dsc-courses/dsc80-2022-sp/project5.md

 - Alternative Hypothesis: Our model is unfair.
 Its precision for young people is lower than its precision for old people.

 From here, you should be able to implement the necessary permutation test.
-The only other guidance we will provide you with is that you should **not** be retraining your model repeatedly; only use your final fitted model from Step 3.
+The only other guidance we will provide you with is that you should **not** be modifying your model to produce different results when computing test statistics; use only your final fitted model from Step 3.

+Make sure to clearly state your hypotheses, a p-value, and your conclusion of the test based on the p-value.

 ---